Bachelor of Arts and Master of Divinity (BA/MDiv) Dual Degree

 At Augsburg University, Public Church Scholars learn to practice and lead accompaniment, interpretation, discernment, and proclamation and this framework supports their preparation to be pastors and leaders in the church.
 This work is enhanced and deepened at seminary by LSTC’s commitment to Public Church that cultivates competencies for leadership that focuses on community engagement, public witness, and social transformation.
 This holistic approach to theological education breaks academic disciplines out of their silos and allows creative collaboration to flourish.

-Application instructions for this pathway, alongside further information about the program structure and contact information for the program, can be found on the Augsburg University Department of Religion page.
-You may also contact a member of the LSTC Admissions team at email@example.com or 773.256.0727 with any questions.
+Application instructions for this pathway, alongside further information about the program structure and contact information for the program, can be found on the Augsburg University Department of Religion page and in this dual-degree program flier.
+You may also contact a member of the LSTC Admissions team at firstname.lastname@example.org or 773.256.0727 with any questions.